MrFahad/GameFlow/README.md

 ```

 #### Note:
+This work utilizes two datasets:

+(1) SoccerNet – Available upon request from the original authors.
+For more information, please visit https://ivul.kaust.edu.sa/soccernet.

-- [2025.08] We’ve open-sourced our dataset!
-To gain access, please complete the [NDA form](https://tinyurl.com/yc5t7tk2) confirming that the dataset will not be used for commercial purposes.
+(2) Soccer++ (Ours) – compiled from private recordings for academic fair use.
+To request access, please complete the [NDA form](https://tinyurl.com/yc5t7tk2) confirming that the dataset will not be used for commercial purposes.

 #### 7. Training
 ```bash